-At the southern end of the Island, the Great Promenade would split into two levels.
-The lower level pathway would follow the edge of the Island and would be at grade with the eastern Promenade.
-This pathway would surround Wetland Gardens, a three-acre area with a variety of wetland plants.
+At the southern end of the Island, a three-acre Wetland Garden would be excavated out of the existing Island.
+This garden would be planted with a variety of salt-tolerant wetland plants.
+While the Great Promenade would split into follow the perimeter, another major promenade would follow the eastern edge of the Wetland Garden.
+This interior promenade would have two levels, a The lower one at the same grade as the perimeter level pathway would follow the edge of the Island and would be at grade with the eastern Promenade.
+This pathway would surround Wetland Gardens, a three acre area with a variety of wetland plants.
 A picnic area would be adjacent to Wetland Gardens.
-Next to the upper level pathway would be the South Prow Overlook.
-This area, which would have benches and other seating, would be seven feet above Wetland Gardens.
+Next to the and an upper level pathway would be the South

+Prow Overlook.
+This area, which that would be seven feet higher and include have benches and other seating, would be seven feet above Wetland Gardens.